Piotrekol/StreamCompanion/docs/docs/guide/in-game-overlays.md

 Rivatuner OSD, reshade
 :::

+General checklist:
-First off - try restarting your PC.
+- Try restarting your PC.
+- Try running BOTH StreamCompanion and osu! as administrator.

 In case overlay still fails to display anything you can check what other applications are trying to interact with osu!.
 Restart StreamCompanion with logging level set to `Trace` and start osu! in order to create a list of unknown files loaded in osu! in `Files/Logs/`.
 Googling these files individually will most of the time give you a good idea what application it is from.
 Try disabling some/all of these, and seeing if that changes anything.